digital-futures-academy/airport-challenge/README1.md

 |Airport  | airportPlanes[@plane]     |landPlane(@plane) | @Void   |
 | Plane   | id @String                | getId()          | @String |

+TESTS
-*The number of planes at the airport(airportlength) should increase when a plane lands
+1a) The number of planes at the airport(airportPlanes.length) should increase when landPlane is called on a plane.
+1b)  addPlane should only allow planes that are instances to land

 **User Story 2**
 As the system designer